 8. Not Giving the Chickens Outdoors Time in the Winter

-You might not think this is one would be a winter chicken keeping mistake.
+You might not think this is one would be one of the winter chicken keeping mistakes.
 But every creature needs fresh air and sunshine, and as much of it as possible.
 We’re big believers in free-ranging our chicken flock, but we also have a chicken run for them to enjoy when we’re not home or can’t sit outside with them.

 The chicken run is attached to the coop, and the door to the run is open all day long for the chickens to head outside whenever they like.
 One of the biggest mistakes we see chicken keepers make is not providing any time outside for their flock.
 Your chickens truly need outdoors time in order to thrive and truly be happy, even in the dead of winter.